Hopf algebras and Tutte polynomials: Examples in detail

 \subsection{The Penrose polynomial for ribbon graphs}

-The Penrose polynomial has traditionally been defined in terms of left-right facial walks or states of a medial graph.
-Here, however, we use a formulation of the polynomial from \cite{EMM13} to define it in terms of partial Petrials.
 Let $G$ be a ribbon graph and $A\subseteq E(G)$.
-The \emph{partial Petrial}, $G^{\tau(A)}$, of $G$ is the ribbon graph obtained from $G$ by for each edge $e\in A$, choosing one of the arcs $(a,b)$ where $e$ meets a vertex, detaching $e$ from the vertex along that arc giving two copies of the arc $(a,b)$, then reattaching it but by gluing $(a,b)$ to the arc $(b,a)$ (the directions are reversed).
+The \emph{partial Petrial}, $G^{\tau(A)}$, of $G$ is the ribbon graph obtained from $G$ by for each edge $e\in A$, choosing one of the arcs $[a,b]$ where $e$ meets a vertex, detaching $e$ from the vertex along that arc giving two copies of the arc $[a,b]$, then reattaching it but by gluing $[a,b]$ to the arc $[b,a]$ (the directions are reversed).
 This is shown in Figure~\ref{c1.edgetwist}.
-The \emph{Penrose polynomial} of a ribbon graph (or cellularly embedded graph) $G$ is defined by
+From \cite{EMM13}, the \emph{Penrose polynomial} of a ribbon graph (or cellularly embedded graph) $G$ is defined by

 If $D(G)$ is the delta-matroid of $G$ then, from \cite{CMNR2},

 Proceeding as in Section~\ref{ss.penrose}, we define the \emph{2-variable Penrose polynomial} by

 where